 What are the challenges to trekkers of the current trial?

-⇒During the first two days of the trek, expect a rough trail.
-Trekkers are expected to walk on the rocky and muddy road. ⇒There has been no casualty or injury has been reported to the date.
-As a pre-cousin, you need to be extra careful with falling rocks. ⇒Due to the road construction, some of the classic trails have been removed, so you are required to make a detour that could take a couple of extra hours to reach the camp. ⇒After the earthquake, a lot of villages are still rebuilding.
-The locals use mules or donkey to help carry some of the load.
+⇒ After the earthquake, a lot of villages are still rebuilding.
+The locals use mules or donkeys to help carry some of the load.
 So, expect to share the trail with cattle as well.
-Note thatthere are more than 1200 mules/donkeys in the Manaslu Tsum Valley area.
+Note that there are more than 1200 mules/donkeys in the Manaslu Tsum Valley area.
 Usually, one group would consist of at least 30-40 loaded mules/donkeys at a time.

 Manaslu Trail update after the road construction – 15 September 2018

-We were inspired to explore alternative route; when we read someone's post online, it says there is some possibilities from the east side of Budigandaki river.
+We were inspired to explore an alternative route; when we read someone’s post online, it says there are some possibilities from the east side of Budigandaki river.
 This autumn, four of our senior guide from NEST Adventure was sent to Manabu – Yartsa – Kasigaun – Keraunja – Runchet – Hulchuk – Dobhan -Jagat.
 After we just found out yet, there are no possibilities for the tea house or homestay trek on this trail.
 After the massive earthquake hit in this region, the locals are still building their homes.
 We decided to send all of our group through the regular route (Sotikhola-Machhekhola Jajat).
-We (NEST Adventure) organised more than 40 different group in Manaslu during September, October and November 2018 through the regular route on this season.
-Check out the video link below what our customer from this year said about the regular route.
+We (NEST Adventure) organized more than 40 different groups in Manaslu during September, October, and November 2018 through the regular route on this season.
+Check out the video link below what our customers from this year said about the regular route.